IntelliWheelsInc/Tinker-Standalone/README.md

 ### server_scripts/services
 Services are fairly generic.
 Anytime you want to define a function or expose a variable that needs to be referenced in multiple places, expose it in a file under `server_scripts/services` and then import it with `require` wherever you need it.

+## Testing

+To run the tests for this project, just run `npm test`

+To run just tests for the backend, run `npm run test_backend` To run just tests for the frontend, run `npm run test_frontend`

+Backend tests are written with the [Mocha](https://mochajs.org/) test runner.
+In addition to this, the tests also use [supertest](https://github.com/visionmedia/supertest) for interacting with the backend, and [Should](http://shouldjs.github.io) for assertions.